Elizabeth II: Death

 On 8 September 2022, Buckingham Palace stated, "Following further evaluation this morning, the Queen's doctors are concerned for Her Majesty's health and have recommended she remain under medical supervision.
 The Queen remains comfortable and at Balmoral."
 Her immediate family rushed to Balmoral.
-She died peacefully at 3:10 pm at the age of 96.
+Elizabeth died peacefully at 3:10 pm, aged 96.
 Her death was announced to the public at 6:30 pm, setting in motion Operation London Bridge and, because she died in Scotland, Operation Unicorn.
 Elizabeth was the first monarch to die in Scotland since James V in 1542.
 Her death certificate recorded her cause of death as "old age".
-According to her former prime minister Boris Johnson and the biographer Gyles Brandreth, she was suffering from a form of bone marrow cancer, which Brandreth wrote was multiple myeloma.
+According to former prime minister Boris Johnson and the biographer Gyles Brandreth, she was suffering from a form of bone marrow cancer, which Brandreth wrote was multiple myeloma.

 On 12 September, Elizabeth's coffin was carried up the Royal Mile in a procession to St Giles' Cathedral, where the Crown of Scotland was placed on it.
 Her coffin lay at rest at the cathedral for 24 hours, guarded by the Royal Company of Archers, during which around 33,000 people filed past it.
 On 13 September, the coffin was flown to RAF Northolt in west London, before continuing its journey by road to Buckingham Palace.
 On 14 September, her coffin was taken in a military procession to Westminster Hall, where Elizabeth's body lay in state for four days.
 The coffin was guarded by members of both the Sovereign's Bodyguard and the Household Division.
 An estimated 250,000 members of the public filed past the coffin, as did politicians and other public figures.
 On 16 September, Elizabeth's children held a vigil around her coffin, and the next day her eight grandchildren did the same.